google-deepmind/alphafold/README.md

 ### AlphaFold output

-The outputs will be in a subfolder of `output_dir` in `run_docker.py`.
+The outputs will be in a subfolder of the `--output_dir` argument to `run_docker.py` (current working directory by default).
 They include the computed MSAs, unrelaxed structures, relaxed structures, ranked structures, raw model outputs, prediction metadata, and section timings.
 The `output_dir` directory will have the following structure:

 ```
 <target_name>/